ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

 ### Exercises

-1. There are several pre-processing steps you can perform to improve your model and also reduce the vocabulary space.
+1.There are several pre-processing steps you can perform to improve your model and also reduce the vocabulary space.
 For example, you can introduce removal of stop words, stemming, etc.

 ```python
 text_classifier.set_step_params_by_name("text1_nltk_preprocessor", remove_stopwords=True)